sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - getting-started.md

 - SenseML is for advanced config authoring.
 For a simpler authoring experience, use Sensible Instruct.
 For more information about SenseML versus Sensible Instruct, see [Choosing extraction strategy](doc:author).
 For authoring in Sensible Instruct, see [Get started with AI-powered extraction](doc:getting-started-ai).

 - If you instead want to explore without much explanation, then [sign up](https://app.sensible.so/register) for an account and check out our interactive in-app tutorials.
 For links to the tutorials, see [Developer resources](doc:developer).
-- If you to get want a quick "hello world" API response, see the [quickstart](doc:quickstart).
+- If you want a quick "hello world" API response, see the [quickstart](doc:quickstart).

 Get structured data from an auto insurance quote
 ===